Aktollkynn/GoProject/README.md

 Progress 3:
 In the third progress, our team created the main page, the product page, which displays a list of store products from the database, also the registration page.

+Progress 4:
+In fourth progress, our team created registration, users can register in the website and their data will appeared and stored in database